dadusthecoder/Lighting_Renderer/README.md

-﻿# 🌌 OpenGL Experimental Renderer
+z﻿# 🌌 OpenGL Experimental Renderer

 This project is an **experimental renderer** built with **C++ and OpenGL**, created as a personal learning journey into the world of modern graphics programming and real-time rendering pipelines.